 For the three and six months ended June 30, 2022, the Company recognized income tax expense of \$0.1 million and an income tax benefit of \$0.0 million, respectively, within Other income, net in the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.
 For the three and six months ended June 30, 2021, the Company recognized income tax expense of \$0.1 million and \$0.1 million, respectively, within Other income, net on the Company's Condensed Consolidated Statements of Operations and Comprehensive Loss.
-As of June 30, 2022 and December 31, 2021, the Company recorded a net deferred tax liability of \$40.7 million primarily due to assumed capital gains from four European investments and \$8.6 million primarily due to assumed capital gains from a European investment, respectively, within Other liabilities on the Company's Condensed Consolidated Balance Sheets.
+As of June 30, 2022 and December 31, 2021, the Company recorded a net deferred tax liability of \$40.7 million primarily due to assumed capital gains from four European investments and \$8.6 million primarily due to assumed capital gains from four European investments and \$8.6 million primarily due to assumed capital gains from the Company's Condensed Consolidated Balance Sheets.